Table of Contents

 What is a Fitness Plateau?

 A fitness plateau is a point in your fitness journey where you no longer see progress despite your consistent efforts.
-Your body adapts to your current routine, and your weight loss, muscle gain, or performance improvements come to a halt.
+Your body adapts to your current routine, and your weight loss, muscle gain, or performance improvements halt.

 Why Do Plateaus Occur?